Understanding Low Water Pressure in Sydney Homes

 Signs of Pipe Corrosion:

-- Progressive pressure loss over months/years
+- Progressive pressure loss over months or years

 - Different pressure at different taps

-- Home built before 1960s
+- Home built before the 1960s

 Solution:

 Pipe replacement is the only permanent solution.
 Modern copper or PVC pipes restore full pressure and last decades.
+If corrosion is localised, pipe relining can restore flow without full excavation.

 4. Leaking Pipes